Who’s Blad? A Piss Fable Starring Tycho Brahe

 Once upon a time, in the court of Emperor Rudolf II — known to some as the Holy Roman Emperor, and to others (mainly us) as The Pimp King — a banquet was held.

 It was opulent.
-Candles for days.
-Goblets of fermented whatever.
-People wore ruffled collars so wide they couldn’t see their neighbors.
+Candles for days, like we’re talkin Liberace-grade levels of utter classiness.
+Gobs of goblets of fermented whatever, each goblet more fermented than the one before it.
+People wore ruffled collars so wide they couldn’t even see their neighbors’ asses.
 The reason?
 A celebration in honor of Tycho Brahe’s brother, who had just landed a major promotion at Spatula City.

 Brahe, a famed Danish stargazer and partial-nose-haver, was in attendance.
 He was brilliant.
 He was refined.
-He was… full.
+He was… full of recycled wawa.

-“One does not relieve one’s self during a royal feast,” they whispered.
+“One does not relieve one’s self during a royal feast,” they whispered to our starstruck friend.

 “If you rise, you’ll be hung by your dickhole from the tallest tree in all the land — for all to laugh at.”